Students react to Trump’s victory

 Democrats also cannot message for their lives.
 If things were going so well under Biden, how come Democrats did not run hard on his Bipartisan Infrastructure Law, the CHIPs Act or the Inflation Reduction Act, all of which could help bring back jobs, invest in our roads, bridges and railroads and begin anti-climate change initiatives?

 Once speaking with my Rider friends that support Trump, I realized that social issues do not completely matter.
 As long as they are “left to the states,” it is fine.
 My counter is that, the last time we left something to the states, the result was 100 years of Jim Crow, but I digress.
 Either way, Republicans managed to successfully hammer Democrats on the economy and the border, as well as portray the party as the “elite,” as if a billionaire did not just buy his way into the White House.
 Meanwhile, Democrats continued to produce memes.
 There is a serious disconnect between Democrats and the common man.
-Democrats need to figure this out quickly, because the “I’m not Trump” card will not work in 2028 when there is someone new on the ticket who is not an accused rapist, convicted felon and racist individual who wants to sleep with his daughter.
+Democrats need to figure this out quickly, because the “I’m not Trump” card will not work in 2028 when there is someone new on the ticket who is not an accused rapist, convicted felon and racist individual.

 Republicans’ narrative control also influenced their victory.
 As a member of the wrestling team, I often learn about how important it is to “have fight,” how it is important to get mean and be a real jerk when the time requires; it’s all mental.
 Democrats seemingly do not have that.
 From networks like Fox News, famous podcasters like Ben Shapiro and Candace Owens and Elon Musk’s ownership of Twitter, conservatives have a wide ranging media apparatus to say whatever they want about liberalism.
 Republican candidates themselves have made various charges towards Democrats since the 1980s, and Democrats have been stuck playing defense.
 Instead of trying to always play the moral high ground when it comes to rhetoric, Democrats must get in the mud with Republicans to win back their base.
 While I do not like negative attack ads, it seems to be the only way to win in this day and age, especially with the Republicans’ fear-mongering.